 1. Industrial Sector

 Successful construction operations manage multiple worksites right alongside bidding for tomorrow’s contracts.
-A CRM system simplifies many bid procurement, marketing and contract task-management activities so site managers can re-focus on what they should — completing a safe, compliant, on-time and on-budget project.
+A CRM for construction companies simplifies many bid procurement, marketing, and contract task-management activities so site managers can re-focus on what they should — completing a safe, compliant, on-time, and on-budget project.

 Contracting CRM software simplifies many of the demands faced by these specialty site technicians.
-From developers and concrete pourers to carpenters and electricians, subcontractors save themselves hours of back-office sales and administrative work when using the right CRM system.
+From developers and concrete pourers, flooring and fencing contractors to carpenters, landscapers, and electricians, subcontractors save themselves hours of back-office sales and administrative work when using the right CRM system.

 4. SMBs and Large Corporations